 Brush or dip the chicken pieces into melted butter.
 Then add the chicken (a few pieces at a time works best) to the bag and shake until the chicken is evenly coated with the crumb mixture.
 And you can press it onto the chicken to make sure it is well-coated.

 Next, place the chicken pieces onto a baking sheet pan lined with foil or parchment paper.
-And make sure to leave some space between each piece of chicken to allow for even cooking.
+Make sure to leave some space between each piece of chicken to allow for even cooking.

 Place the baking sheet into the preheated oven and bake for about 45 minutes or until the chicken is fully cooked and the crumbs are golden brown.